sdr-enthusiasts/Buster-Docker-Fixes/README.md

 The `libseccomp2` script will do the following things to your system:

 * Determine if your system is buster based, and if not, stop
-* Update your system packages, and install the program `bc` if not present. `bc` is used to help the script determine if the `libseccomp2` package is too old
+* Update your system packages
 * If the script determines `libseccomp2` is outdated, it will then do the following after you give it permission to continue:
   - Add an official Debian repository to your apt sources along with the associated GPG key
   - Install a new version of `libseccomp2`